chirlu/sox/msvc9/Readme.txt

   sndfile.h, so you should not create a sndfile.h under the libsndfile folder.
   To repeat: you should extract a clean copy of libsndfile-1.0.20.tar.gz, and should not add, process, or rename any files.

+- The solution includes an experimental effect called speexdsp that uses the speex DSP library.
+This does not yet enable any support for the speex file format or speex codec.
+The speexdsp effect is simply an experimental effect to make use of the automatic gain control and noise filtering components that are part of the speex codec package.
+Support for the speex codec may be added later.

 - The included libsox project enables OpenMP support.
 You can disable this in the libsox project properties under Configuration Properties, C/C++,